 Issue Use of inappropriate building materials within a marine environment.
-All coastal construction projects undertaken by the City should require specifications that stipulate the use of appropriate building materials which aim to decrease the 'whole-of-life' Issue cost of the infrastructure asset.
-Statement 9 Coastal building refurbishments and major repairs should also be scheduled in accord with the City's Building Asset Management Plan.
+Issue Statement 9 All coastal construction projects undertaken by the City should require specifications that stipulate the use of appropriate building materials which aim to decrease the 'whole-of-life' cost of the infrastructure asset.
+The City does not support the installation of marine-grade materials if doing so would significantly increase the 'whole-of-life' cost of the building.
+Coastal building refurbishments and major repairs should be scheduled in accord with the City's Building Asset Management Plan.